cscart/docs/en/user_guide/addons/social_login/provider_settings.rst

 * **Callback URL**—URL that Google will use for the callback in case of successful authorization.

-`Learn more about Googe integration <http://hybridauth.sourceforge.net/userguide/IDProvider_info_Google.html>`_ at HybridAuth.Sourceforge.net.
+`Learn more about Googe integration <https://hybridauth.github.io/hybridauth/userguide/IDProvider_info_Google.html>`_ in HybridAuth User Guide.

 --------
 Facebook